brsynth/amn_release/README.md

 - Build *in silico* or *in vivo* (*i.e.* with experimental measures) training sets for AMNs, with `Build_Dataset.ipynb` (linked to the functions-storing python file `Build_Dataset.py`).
 This notebook shows many examples of training set generations, with *in silico* simulations or *in vivo* datasets.
 For more detailed instructions and explanations on parameters and methods, refer to the functions-storing file and the `Tutorial.ipynb` notebook.

-- Build AMN models, train them and record their performance, with `Build_Model.ipynb` (linked to the functions-storing python file `Build_Model.py`).
-This notebook shows many examples of AMN generation and training, with *in silico* or *in vivo* training sets.
+- Build AMN models, train them and record their performance, with all notebooks starting with `Build_Model_` (linked to the functions-storing python file `Build_Model.py`).
+These notebooks shows many examples of models generation and training, with *in silico* or *in vivo* training sets.
 For more detailed instructions and explanations on parameters and methods, refer to the functions-storing file and the `Tutorial.ipynb` notebook.
+A variety of notebooks are available, each designed for a specific model type.
+The suffixes correspond to: `MM` for mechanistic models (no learning), `ANN_Dense` for classical dense neural networks, `AMN` for the hybrid models we developed in this project, and `RC` for the reservoir computing framework to use on top of a trained AMN.

 - Making figures, with `Figures.ipynb` (standalone jupyter notebook).
 This notebook simply generates the figures shown in the research paper of the AMN project.
+It is a standalone notebook that isn't linked to any function-storing file.

-NB: All function-storing python files are under the folder `/Functions`.
+NB: All function-storing python files are under the folder `/Library`.

 ### 2) Data storing folders